dmkgll/dmkgll/royhol.md

 # *Royhol,* 2022

-#### bitcoin fine art parody project inspired by Andy Warhol and (Dr.) Roy Murphy. each piece is of one-of-a-kind.
+#### bitcoin fine art parody project inspired by Andy Warhol and (Dr.) Roy Murphy. each physical piece is of one-of-a-kind.

 ![Royhol](/assets/royhol1.jpg)